Nnnate423/Golang_Notes/Interview.md

 * get result and append to Redis
 * Goal: solve concurrency problem as accept messages faster than the api processing the request. accept message speed 5/s, api 1/s -> open 5 threads.
 ## 3. Web app development
+* make use of HTML, CSS, PHP, JS, mysqli
+* select slots and submit, can view my booking etc.
+* make use of session of information

+Problem
+1. should implement transaction
 ## 4. Distributed Maze Game
+* Using Java RMI& socket to implement the game
+* Random game players promoted as logical primary& backup server
+* Fault tolerance, able to perform normally if players/server crash.\

+Problem -> need more precautions
+1. server should not accept request if another server is online
+2. need more sequencing between prim & backup -> sync request needs sequence number to keep linearizability\

+Difficulties:
+1. debugging
+2. more than 1 threads using a socket at two code blocks at the same time -> lockings
 ## 5. Primary-backup KV Store, Asyn

 ## 6. Paxos KV Store, Asyn